mjdi/ukraine-conflict-hashtags/README.md

 Open the folder in VS Code.

-Open a bash terminal and run the following commands:
+Open a (powershell) terminal and run the following commands:

 `virtualenv venv` - create a virtual environment, (install virtualenv if you don't have it)